violettka/web-automation/README.md

 ## web-automation

-This is the web test automation project for testing http://the-internet.herokuapp.com/ website.
+This is the web test automation project for testing.
 It was built using Java 8, Selenium 3, Cucumber and Selenide frameworks [http://selenide.org/index.html ].

 ## Features

 Project has tree feature files which represents the following scenarios:

- Hovers page:
+ Login:
-  * hover each avatar and verify username text appeared underneath
+  * Login with valid user credentials from the Homepage

 Feature files location:

-`src\test\resources\com\herokuapp\`
+`src\test\resources\de\sconto\`

 ## Prerequisites Software/Tools